-Clinical studies on thousands of diabetes patients around the world have shown a number of benefits that make Spirulina a safe food supplement for daily intake by diabetes patients.
-Many conventional Doctors already acknowledge the powerful effects of Spirulina for Diabetes and recommend it to their patients as a means to improve their well being, and even beat this condition to a certain extent.
+Clinical studies on thousands of diabetes patients around the world have shown a number of benefits that make Spirulina a safe nutritional supplement for daily intake by diabetes patients.
+Many conventional Doctors already acknowledge the powerful effects of spirulina for diabetes and recommend it to their patients as a means to improve their well being, and even beat this condition to a certain extent.

-Here are a few of the benefits of Spirulina for Diabetics
+Here are a few of the benefits of spirulina for diabetes

 Spirulina lowers blood sugar levels naturally